archinetai/surgeon-pytorch/README.md

 <details>
-<summary> <b> Get Input/Output Summary </b> </summary>
+<summary> <b> Graph Input/Output Summary </b> </summary>
 <br>

-Note that changing an input node might not be enough to cut the graph as there might be other dependencies connected to previous inputs.
-To check all inputs of the graph we can get call `model_ext.summary` which will give us an overview of all required inputs and returned outputs:
+Note that changing an input node might not be enough to cut the graph (there might be other dependencies connected to previous inputs).
+To view all inputs of the new graph we can call `model_ext.summary` which will give us an overview of all required inputs and returned outputs:

 ```python
 import torch